Fortune Mill Midgame and Late-Game Rooms Guide

 | Marks saved up | Higher burst damage during an attempt |

-Sushi: Fuel, Ribbons, Ghost Janitor, Poppy, and Hivemind
+Sushi Guide: Fuel, Merging, Poppy, Ghost Janitor, and Hivemind

 Sushi is the ribbon room.
-You generate sushi with fuel, drag sushi together to combine them into better sushi, then use higher-tier sushi to gain more ribbons.
+You generate sushi with fuel, then drag matching sushi pieces together to merge them into higher-tier sushi.
+Higher-tier sushi creates better ribbon progress, and ribbons are what you need for Hivemind’s 1,000,000 ribbon blocker.

 Sushi Upgrade Priority